maggick/maggick.github.io/server/mails.md

 1.  /etc/opendkim/TrustedHosts – a list of servers to “trust” when signing or verifying

-(You may have to create folder and files).
+(You may have to create folders and files).

 ####/etc/opendkim.conf